isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 The response above indicates that the hooks library was unable to delete the lease for prefix "2001:db8:abcd::" and add or update the lease for prefix "2001:db8:cafe::".
 However, there are two other lease changes which have been applied as indicated by the text message.
+The ``result`` is the status constant that indicates the type of the error experienced for the particular lease.
+The meaning of the returned codes are the same as the results returned for the commands.
+In particular, the result of 1 indicates an error while processing the lease, e.g. a communication error with the database.
+The result of 3 indicates that an attempt to delete the lease was unsuccessful because such lease doesn't exist (empty result).

 .. _command-lease4-get: